 Crack open an ice cold Perk-a-Cola

-Dispersed sporadically across Morg City, Perk-a-Cola machines provide a welcome boost to your zombie-slaying arsenal, granting a temporary spell of good fortune once picked up.
-All told, there are seven different perks available via these machines, however, only four active perks are permitted at any time.
-To activate the Perk-a-Cola machines, simply turn on the generators located near the machines while in Beast mode.
-Moreover, some perks are only available in some Perk-a-Cola machines while others circulate among the machines in each district.
+Dispersed sporadically across each map, Perk-a-Cola machines provide a welcome boost to your zombie-slaying arsenal, granting a temporary spell of good fortune once picked up.
+All told, there are seven different perks available via these machines, but only four active perks are permitted at any time.
+To activate the Perk-a-Cola machines, simply turn on the generators located near the machines.
+Moreover, some perks are only available in some Perk-a-Cola machines, while others circulate among the machines in each district.
 Choose wisely.

 For a temporary boost to your overall health, the Jugger-Nog perk is the way to go.
 Effectively doubling the number of hits you have the ability to endure, a well-timed Jugger-Nog pickup easily turns the tables on the flesh-hungry goons hot on your tail.
 Luckily, this perk circulates between the Perk-a-Cola machines located in each district.